 If you are considering cosmetic dentistry we encourage you to learn about all of the options available to you, including:

 - costs and

 This allows you to make your decision with all the information you require.

-Some cosmetic dental treatments are not reversible, and some require a substantial investment of time and funds.
+Some cosmetic dental treatments are not reversible, and some require a substantial investment of time and resources.
 It’s important to have all the facts at hand when making such significant decisions.

-Our team is here to help you learn about cosmetic dental options so that you can choose the one that suits your teeth, health and budget.
-Please contact us on (03) 5298 1020 to make an appointment to discuss your options.
+Our team is here to help you learn about cosmetic dental options so that you can choose the one that suits your teeth, health and personal circumstances.
+Please feel free to contact us on (03) 5298 1020 if we may be of assistance to you.